“What do I need to know about setting up a family trust?”

 Each beneficiary’s trust fund is placed in a sub-account in order to facilitate combining the assets for each sub-account.
 Only cash deposits are accepted.
-The cash assets from all sub-accounts are “pooled” together and are invested and managed by Warren Averett Asset Management group.
+The cash assets from all sub-accounts are “pooled” together and are invested and managed by Warren Averett Asset Management .
 Pooling the funds reduces administrative fees and increases the principal for investment purposes.
 Beneficiaries of the trust receive earnings based on their share of the principal.

 A financial record is maintained for each sub-account that reflects all activity in the account.
-Quarterly financial statements are sent to the co-trustee or advocate or can be accessed through the internet.
+Quarterly financial statements are sent to the Representative and can be accessed online.

-The beneficiary’s Co-Trustee determines how the funds are invested from the many investment options offered.
+The beneficiary’s Representative determines how the funds are invested from the many investment options offered.

 Created under Federal Law enacted in 1993 (42U.S.C.
 1396p), the term “d(4)(C)” stems from the subsection of the law which exempts certain special needs trusts established for the sole benefit of a disabled individual so the assets are not counted as resources of the beneficiary under Medicaid and Supplemental Security Income programs.
 The trustee has the discretion to pay out the trust income and principal for the benefit of the beneficiary to meet those needs not otherwise provided by public benefits.

 The statute requires that the “d(4)(C)” trust be a pooled trust established and maintained by nonprofit association.
 The Alabama Family Trust is an qualified 501 (c)(3) nonprofit organization recognized as tax-exempt by the IRS.